-However, for academic applicants to apply to the pool of experts we would generally expect you to have been PI on 2 awards of at least 150K in the last 10 years, with one being awarded in the last 5 years.
+However, for academic applicants to apply to the pool of experts we would generally expect you to have been PI on two awards of at least £150,000 in the last 10 years, with one being awarded in the last five years.

 Each Committee has a Core membership that is complemented at each meeting by members drawn from the Pool of Experts.
 Membership of the Core Committees and Pool of Experts is composed of both academic and industrial representatives.
 Whilst serving on a Committee, Core and Pool members are considered to be of equal standing and where possible, appointments to Core positions are made from the existing Pool membership.
 This Core/Pool mode of operation ensures that BBSRC have the appropriate expertise available to assess the proposals it receives.

 Core and Pool members are initially appointed for a period of one year, with the expectation that they will serve a maximum term of three years in either a Pool and/or Core role.
 For members initially serving on the Pool and then moving to a Core position, a maximum service period of six years is permitted.